Mikhail-Mks/Mikhail-Mks/README.md

 ### Hi there!
 ***
 My name is Mikhail.
-I am a data analyst.
+I am a Data Analyst.

 I have seen how the right dashboard can transform decision-making and how people abandoned bad ones.